claudiovm2001/encyclopedia/README.md

 This project should be presented as an academic appointment.
 The original idea comes from Harvad University, provided via its edX platform: https://www.edx.org/

-Contains code provided by the platform (properly quoted).
+Contains code provided by the platform.

 ||